 To help do this, Defra has introduced the Farming in Protected Landscapes programme, which can provide funding (minimum grants of £2,000 up to the maximum of £40,000) for eligible projects.
 In East Devon AONB the AONB team will be delivering the programme.

 Funding sustainable farming

 The Farming in Protected Landscapes programme is open to all farmers and land managers within a National Park or AONB in England as part of the Government’s Agricultural Transitional Plan, which sets out how Defra’s support for farmers and land managers is changing over the next few years.

-It will support farmers and land managers to carry out projects that:
+It supports farmers and land managers to carry out projects that: